 But even this simple category is not clear-cut.
 If a specification calls for color names to be written out, is sometimes using “grey” and sometimes using “gray” an error?
-If a user interface mishandles customer orders over $1,000,000 but no customer has ever ordered more than $4,300, is that an error?
+If a user interface would mishandle customer orders in excess of $1,000,000, but no customer has ever ordered more than $4,300, is that an error?

 The short answer: yes.
-Testing professionals generally should report all their findings, even the unrealistic ones.
+Testing professionals generally should report all their findings in these categories, even the unrealistic ones.

-This sort of pedantic legalism generally brings at least a couple of benefits.
+The pedantic legalism that reports everything generally brings at least a couple of benefits.
 For one, an error that only appears with unrealistic inputs frequently is a symptom of a more pervasive error that simply hasn’t been observed yet.
-If all dollar values greater than a million are mishandled, perhaps $311.78 is also.
-Errors on wild values give programmers a chance to focus on fragile code segments that might be improved.
+If all dollar values greater than a million are mishandled, perhaps a particular value such as $311.78 is also subject to the error.
+Errors on wild values draw programmers’ attention to fragile code segments that admit improvement.